STXT - Semantic Text

 Section>>

-Accepts the operator without a space
+Accepts the operator without space

 6.1 Formal rules